Triple line destabilization -- Tuning film thickness through meniscus curvature: Introduction

 Here, we investigate film thickness selection for dewetting liquids with much lower viscosities, namely aqueous solutions on hydrophobic surfaces.
-To easily exceed the cm/s threshold for dynamic wetting, we drive aqueous bridges inside vertical polymeric tubes by application of pressure (Fig.~\ref{fig:spatio}a).
-Snapshots of deposited films reveal uniform thicknesses, but in contrast to the very robust single thickness value obtained with silicone oils, we find a range of thicknesses which are selected through driving conditions.
-These results shed light on how macroscopic geometry impacts the destabilization of a dynamic meniscus and challenge the standard lubrication theory of triple line dynamics, suggesting that for these low viscosity liquids, inertial effects play a strong role.
+To easily exceed the cm/s threshold velocity required for dynamic wetting, we drive aqueous bridges inside vertical polymeric tubes by application of pressure in a cylindrical geometry.
+To better understand the detailed morphology of the deposited films and how it evolves with time, we have developed an original experimental method.
+The resulting snapshots of deposited films reveal uniform thicknesses, but in contrast to previous results, we find that we can select the thickness of the steady state films.
+We show that the film thickness and the triple line dynamics are still strongly interconnected, but that they can both be selected through the macroscopic curvature of the meniscus at the dynamic wetting transition.
+Thus, this thickness selection mechanism directly evidences the coupling between macroscopic meniscus geometry and meniscus stability advocated by Eggers~\cite{eggers_hydrodynamic_2004}.
+Conversely, it also points to more complex mechanisms for adjusting triple line dynamics to different film thicknesses at high capillary numbers.